 The Expedition Skills Seminar – Muir is offered at the beginning and end of each Mt.
 Rainier climbing season, allowing us to feel as though we “have the mountain to ourselves.”
 Expedition Skills Seminar – Muir programs in May and June feature higher snow packs, avalanche forecasting, and a direct climbing route.
 On our September Expedition Skills Seminar – Muir we navigate Mt.
 Rainier's late season crevasse ridden glaciers and experience mild days and cool evenings.

 Our Expedition Skills Seminars are comprehensive training courses designed to educate climbers to the mountaineering skills needed to tackle the world's greatest peaks.
-Successful completion of the Expedition Skill Seminar - Muir will make you eligible for many of our expeditions around the world, including McKinley, and provides you with a foundation for other major glaciated mountains.
+Successful completion of the Expedition Skill Seminar - Muir will make you eligible for many of our expeditions around the world, including Denali, and provides you with a foundation for other major glaciated mountains.

 THE RMI DIFFERENCE